Ksrinivas2304/Car-Rental-System/README.md

 Simple Interface: Users interact with the system through a command-line interface.

-# Usage

-Setup: Clone the repository to your local machine.

-Compile: Compile the Java files using a Java compiler.
-You can use any Java IDE or the command line.

-Run: Execute the compiled Main class to launch the car rental system.

-Menu Navigation: Follow the prompts in the command-line interface to rent or return cars.

 # Classes
 Car: Represents a car object with properties such as ID, brand, model, base price per day, and availability status.